 This course provides further advanced clinical experience in students' areas of specialization.
 Close individual and group supervision for students are provided.
 Case presentations, readings, discussion of ethical issues related to students' work are integral to this course.
 MTHY 625 Guided Imagery and Music, Level I (3 credits) This course introduces students to the Guided Imagery and Music method (GIM) through demonstrations, theoretical discussion and personal experiences.
 Specific topics covered include: the role of music in GIM, relaxation techniques, types of imagery and basic guiding techniques, and the implementation of GIM in assessment.
 This course is graded on a Pass/Fail basis.
 MTHY 693 Research in Music Therapy: Qualitative and Quantitative Methods (3 credits) This course is designed to foster the acquisition of knowledge and methodological tools in qualitative and quantitative methods relevant to the field of Music Therapy.
 Particular emphasis is placed on acquisition of the practical tools necessary to conduct reliable and valid research to prepare students for the development of future research papers/projects in Music Therapy.
-MTHY 699 Research Paper (15 credits) Prerequisite: CATS 691 and MTHY 693.
+MTHY 699 Thesis (15 credits) Prerequisite: CATS 691 and MTHY 693.

-This research paper is the capstone requirement for students in the Music Therapy Option.
-It includes a literature review, and may also include methodology, specific procedures, research population or sample, data collection, and treatment of data, as appropriate to the topic approved by the Creative Arts Therapies Research Committee.
-Each paper is supervised by one member of the Department who is assigned by the Committee.
+The thesis topic is chosen in consultation with the thesis supervisor, and is approved by the thesis advisory committee.
+Students conduct an inquiry, produce the thesis, and present it orally to their thesis advisory committee.
+Guidelines for the thesis are described in Thesis Preparation and Thesis Examination Regulations available from the School of Graduate Studies and the Research Handbook of the Creative Arts Therapies Department.
 Graduate Certificate in Music Therapy Program Courses MTHY 501 Music Therapy Skills (3 credits) This course introduces students to basic materials, methods, and skills used to engage people in music therapy.
 These include improvisation, performance, leadership, group management, and appropriate repertoire/materials development for various ages and populations.
 Participation in varied experiences include, but are not limited to, vocal and instrumental improvisation, drumming circles, movement, melodic instruments, assistive technology, integrated arts, and songwriting MTHY 502 Psychology of Music (1 credit) This course provides an introduction to phenomena involving music and human behaviour, including physical, acoustical, perceptual, psychological, neuropsychological, and pedagogical aspects.
 MTHY 503 Music Therapy with Adults (1 credit) This course provides in depth coverage of music therapy clinical practice with diverse adult populations.
 This includes assessment techniques, intervention methods and strategies, improvisation, counselling skills, and an overview of the various populations.
 MTHY 504 Music Therapy with Children and Adolescents (1 credit) This course provides in depth coverage of music therapy clinical practice with diverse child and adolescent populations.
 This includes assessment techniques, intervention methods and strategies, improvisation, and an overview of the various populations.
 MTHY 510 Music Therapy Practicum I (3 credits) Co-requisite: MTHY 503.